-ITEM I - ELECTION OF TEN DIRECTORS
+ITEM I - ELECTION OF NINE DIRECTORS

-The Company currently has ten directors - Mses.
+The Company currently has ten directors, nine of which are seeking reelection - Mses.
 Brink and Brown and Messrs.
-Aldrich, Balk, Berglund, Cressey, Klein, Minnich, Monter and Stroup.
+Aldrich, Balk, Berglund, Cressey, Klein, Minnich and Stroup.
 The term of each director will expire at this annual meeting and the Board proposes that each of Mses.
 Brink and Brown and Messrs.
-Aldrich, Balk, Berglund, Cressey, Klein, Minnich, Monter and Stroup be reelected for a new term of one year and until their successors are duly elected and qualified.
+Aldrich, Balk, Berglund, Cressey, Klein, Minnich and Stroup be reelected for a new term of one year and until their successors are duly elected and qualified.
 Each nominee has consented to serve if elected.
 If any of them becomes unavailable to serve as a director, the Board may designate a substitute nominee.
 In that case, the persons named as proxies will vote for the substitute nominee designated by the Board.